-'person(s)' means an individual or a corporation.
+'person' means an individual or a corporation.

-'records' include breach notifications, written procedures, analysis results, monitoring reports and monitoring programs and any other record keeping required under the relevant requirements or conditions of this EOW code.
+'records' include breach notifications, written procedures, analysis results, monitoring reports and monitoring programs required under a condition or requirement of this EOW code.

-'registered resource producer(s)' means a person who produces the resource and has registered with the chief executive (in accordance with Requirement (6.1)) to use, sell or give away the resource to be used under this EOW code.
-Where the registered resource producer uses the resource, notification must also be made in the approved form in accordance with Condition (7.1) of this EOW code.
+'registered resource producer' means a person who produces the resource and has registered with the chief executive (in accordance with Requirement (6.1)) to use, sell or give away the resource to be used under this EOW code (e.g. a company operating a concrete batch plant from where the resource originates).